 • Profile picture of Bettina Frank - presenter

-Bettina Frank – presenter
+Bettina Frank – Presenter,

-January 11, 2016 at 9:55 p.m
+January 11, 2016 at 9:55 PM

-Yes, this also includes the treatment of tension headaches.
+Yes, that also includes the treatment of tension headaches.
+All within the 10/20 rule, of course.

 Bettina

-1. Profile picture of michaela
+1. profile picture of Michaela

-January 11, 2016 at 1:29 pm
+January 11, 2016 at 1:29 PM

-Hello Prof. Dr. Göbel,
+Hello Professor Dr. Göbel,

-Neither therapy with tablets such as Saroten (150mg), nor physiotherapy, osteopathy, massages or Botox injections could relieve me of my constant headache or at least eliminate the pain for a few hours.
-My neurologist at the time, Dr. Wöber told me a few years ago that the pain was chronic and that the trigger no longer had to be present and that I had to learn to live with it.
-I rule out MÜK because I always followed the max.
-10 tablets/month rule.
-In November 2014 I received an acupuncture treatment with massage (12x) from a Chinese medical team and was virtually pain-free for almost 4 months - after about 10 years of constant headaches!
+I have suffered from chronic tension headaches for 12 years and have extreme neck and shoulder tension, primarily from working at the computer.
+Neither medication such as Saroten (150mg), nor physiotherapy, osteopathy, massages, or Botox injections have been able to relieve my constant headaches or even eliminate the pain for a few hours.
+My neurologist at the time, Dr. Wöber, told me a few years ago that the pain was chronic and that the trigger might no longer be present, and that I would have to learn to live with it.
+I rule out medication overuse headache (MOH) because I have always adhered to the maximum of 10 tablets per month.

 Thank you for your assessment!